szaimen/Nextcloud-NAS-Guide/README.md

 1. Just use the defaults in **network connections**
 1. Don't configure any **Proxy address**
 1. Use the default **Mirror address**
-1. During **Storage configuration**, activate the option to **Encrypt the LVM group with LUKS**, enter a difficult **Passphrase**, confirm it and store it at a safe place.
-Please note: The installer doesn't check if the passwords are equal so please make sure yourself!
+1. During **Storage configuration**, activate the option to **Encrypt the LVM group with LUKS**, enter a difficult **Passphrase**, confirm it and store it at a safe place.<br>
+(**Please note**: The installer doesn't check if the passwords are equal so please make sure yourself.
+Alsoy you should only use a password with characters that are the same on a `QWERTY` keyboard layout because of a bug in Ubuntu.
+Here is a link to one: [click here](https://en.wikipedia.org/wiki/QWERTY#/media/File:KB_United_States.svg)
+)
 1. Confirm your **Storage configuration**
 1. Setup your **Profile**: recommended as **name** and **username** is `ncadmin`.
 Recommended as **Your server's name** is `nextcloud`.
 Also type in a **password**.
 This can be simple because you will change it later on, again, but remember it!
 Please note: The installer doesn't check if the passwords are equal so please make sure yourself!
 1. Choose to **Install OpenSSH server**
 1. Do **not** install any of **Featured Server Snaps**
 1. Now wait until Ubuntu is installed and you see the button to **Reboot**.
 Press it to reboot.
 1. You should now remove the Ubuntu USB-stick if not already done and press `[ENTER]` to continue.
-1. During the boot process, type in your **LUKS passphares** and press `[Enter]` to confirm
+1. During the boot process, type in your **LUKS passphrase** and press `[Enter]` to confirm.<br>
+(If it doesn't accept your **LUKS passphrase** and you are sure that you enterd it correctly, most likely you experienced an Ubuntu bug.
+In this case, try to enter your password as if you had an `QWERTY` keyboard.
+Here is one example [click here](https://en.wikipedia.org/wiki/QWERTY#/media/File:KB_United_States.svg)<br>
+Additionally, please make sure, that `Capslock` isn't activated.)
 1. Wait until you see **Reached target Cloud-init target.** and press `[ENTER]` to return to the login screen
 1. Now type in your **username** (e.g. `ncadmin`) and **pasword**
 1. If everything is correct, you will now see an overview of Ubuntu also containing the IPv4-address of your server.